-Born near Whitewater, Wisconsin on February 16, 1868 to Reverend Johnson Asahel Curtis and Ellen Sheriff Curtis, the family moved to Minnesota around 1874.
+Born near Whitewater, Wisconsin, on February 16, 1868, to Reverend Johnson Asahel Curtis and Ellen Sheriff Curtis, the family moved to Minnesota around 1874.
 Curtis dropped out of school in the sixth grade and soon built his own camera.
-In 1880 the family was living in Cordova Township, Minnesota, where his father worked as a retail grocer.
+In 1880 the family lived in Cordova Township, Minnesota, where his father worked as a retail grocer.
 At the age of 17, Edward became an apprentice photographer in St. Paul, Minnesota.

-Two years later, in 1887 the family moved to Seattle, Washington, where Edward purchased a new camera and investing $150 into an existing photographic studio with Rasmus Rothi, he became a 50% partner.
-This endeavor was short lived and after only six months, Curtis left Rothi and formed a new partnership with a man named Thomas Guptill in a studio called Curtis and Guptill, Photographers and Photoengravers.
+Two years later, in 1887, the family moved to Seattle, Washington, where Edward purchased a new camera and investing $150 into an existing photographic studio with Rasmus Rothi, he became a 50% partner.
+This endeavor was short-lived, and after only six months, Curtis left Rothi and formed a new partnership with a man named Thomas Guptill in a studio called Curtis and Guptill, Photographers and Photo engravers.

 During the expedition, Curtis witnessed the Sun Dance ceremonies, rituals of pain willingly suffered “for strength and visions.”
 Through this experience together with Grinnell’s tutelage, Curtis came to his developing conception of a comprehensive written and photographic record of the most important Indian peoples west of the Mississippi and Missouri Rivers who still, as he later put it, retained “to a considerable degree their primitive customs and traditions.”
-Though he initially agreed with the U.S. Bureau of Indian Affairs, that Indians could not survive unless they forfeited their traditional lifeways and adapted to a new culture, over time, he grew to respond to the government’s policy towards Indians with fierce anger.
+Though he initially agreed with the U.S. Bureau of Indian Affairs that Indians could not survive unless they forfeited their traditional lifeways and adapted to a new culture, over time, he grew to respond to the government’s policy towards Indians with fierce anger.

 He also made over 10,000 wax cylinder recordings of Indian language and music.
 The series was issued in limited editions from 1907-1930.

-In October, 1916, Edward’s wife Clara filed for divorce and three years later was granted Curtis’ photographic studio and all of his original camera negatives as her part of the settlement.
-However, Curtis wouldn’t stand for it, and went to the studio with his daughter, Beth, and destroyed all of his original glass negatives, rather than have them become her property.
+In October 1916, Edward’s wife Clara filed for divorce and three years later was granted Curtis’ photographic studio and all of his original camera negatives as her part of the settlement.
+However, Curtis wouldn’t stand for it and went to the studio with his daughter, Beth, and destroyed all of his original glass negatives rather than have them become her property.
 However, she went on to manage the studio with her sister.

-On October 16, 1924 Curtis sold the rights to his ethnographic motion picture In the Land of the Head-Hunters to the American Museum of Natural History.
+On October 16, 1924, Curtis sold the rights to his ethnographic motion picture In the Land of the Head-Hunters to the American Museum of Natural History.
 He was paid $1,500 for the master print and the original camera negative.
 Unfortunately, it had cost him over $20,000 to film the production.

 In 1935, the Morgan estate sold the rights and remaining unpublished material of the series to the Charles E. Lauriat Company in Boston for $1,000 plus a percentage of any future royalties.
 The sale included 19 complete bound sets of The North American Indian, thousands of individual paper prints, the copper printing plates, the unbound printed pages, and the original glass-plate negatives.
 Lauriat bound the remaining loose printed pages and sold them with the completed sets.
-The remaining material remained untouched in the Lauriat basement in Boston until they were rediscovered in 1972.
+The remaining material remained untouched in the Lauriat basement in Boston until it was rediscovered in 1972.

 After his long and large project of The North American Indian had finally been completed, Curtis’ health was much broken by the strain of incessant travel compounded by legal and financial worries.
 He took some interest in the remnant of his studio in Los Angeles, which had long been run by his daughter.
-He also dabbled in mining, farmed a small-holding in Whittier, and wrote, but, didn’t publish much memoir material, and in his later years watched his life’s work seemingly slide into oblivion.
+He also dabbled in mining, farmed a small-holding in Whittier, and wrote but, didn’t publish much memoir material, and in his later years watched his life’s work seemingly slide into oblivion.

-On October 19, 1952, at the age of 84, Curtis died of a heart attack in Whittier, California in the home of his daughter, Beth.
+On October 19, 1952, at the age of 84, Curtis died of a heart attack in Whittier, California, in the home of his daughter, Beth.
 He was buried at Forest Lawn Memorial Park in Hollywood Hills, California.
 An obituary that appeared in The New York Times stated:

-“Edward S. Curtis, internationally known authority on the history of the North American Indian, died today at the home of a daughter, Mrs. Bess Magnuson.
+“Edward S. Curtis, an internationally known authority on the history of the North American Indian, died today at the home of a daughter, Mrs. Bess Magnuson.
 His age was 84.
 Mr. Curtis devoted his life to compiling Indian history.
 His research was done under the patronage of the late financier, J. Pierpont Morgan.
 The forward for the monumental set of Curtis books was written by President Theodore Roosevelt.
 Mr. Curtis was also widely known as a photographer.”

-Edward S. Curtis Slideshow:
+Edward S. Curtis Photo Gallery